 Email campaigns that call for participants

 If this is something you have the budget for or you’re already doing LinkedIn ads (or any social ads), you may find it’s a good way to target the demographic that you want.
-For recruitment purposes, it can be pretty simple.
+For recruitment purposes, this can be pretty simple.
 The ad could link to a landing page with information about becoming a participant with a form to fill out.

 If regular webinars are part of your marketing strategy, they’re also a good recruitment opportunity.
 The end of a webinar is a great time to talk about the opportunity for attendees to be test participants.